 “Our customers are racing to adopt many new modes of working,” confirms Cordiner.
 These ways range from streamlined business continuity and disaster recovery workflows to remote distributed editing, finishing, review, and approvals, to Edit on Demand, using the collaborative power of production asset management for editing and content repurposing in the cloud.

 “I think [technology vendors] can play a key role in helping customers adapt and thrive in this new world,” Cordiner says.
 “Some of our customers are taking very bold steps and going right in right now.
 Some are a little more cautious and testing workflows, starting small but then rapidly scaling.”

-Devoncroft has tracked cloud adoption within the media sector for the past decade and now suggests that the circumstances of the first half of 2020 will represent yet another milestone for cloud.
+Devoncroft has tracked cloud adoption within the media sector for the past decade and now suggests that the circumstances of the past year will represent yet another milestone for cloud.
 “The most difficult aspect of changing workflows is convincing users to alter behavior,” says Stinehour. “[COVID-19] has changed behavior to a degree no amount of [argument] could have ever accomplished.”

 Increasingly Niche OTT Options

 The pandemic and subsequent lockdown led to an increase in content consumption and new subscriptions.
 This surge benefited subscription video-on demand (SVOD), catch-up services, and even linear TV viewing figures.